AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 and the expression value is assigned to the component of the result object indexed by the given index values.
 Each array component expression is evaluated once for each associated ``index_expression_list``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE PR 4.3.1 when array ranges overlap then the initial ones are overwritten by the subsequent ones

 Note: the ``Update`` attribute for an array object allows multiple assignments to the same component, as in either